smattymatty/mathew-storm-site/A_base/content/home.md

 ## About

 Open source engineer focused on federated systems, self-hosted infrastructure, and tools that put control back in users' hands.
 Creating Django-based solutions for organizations that value transparency, sovereignty, and the open web.
----

-## What I Believe

-The federated social web is the future.
-Self-hosted infrastructure isn't just for hobbyists - it's how organizations maintain sovereignty and transparency.

-WASM and ActivityPub are changing what's possible.
-We can build powerful, distributed systems without surrendering control to platforms.

----

-🇨🇦 Canadian by birth and choice • Human rights > all